If you search for over the counter remedies for insomnia or anxiety, you might discover at least one with GABA listed as an ingredient.

 The bottom line is that scientists are still unsure how effective it is in supplement form.
 Some studies point to it helping with sleep, while others show only a marginal difference at best.

 Let’s take a closer look at what I unearthed in my attempt to find out why it’s being added to more and more sleep aids.

 GABA (Gamma-Aminobutyric Acid) is a neurotransmitter produced naturally in the body, and it sends messages between the brain and the nervous system.

 As the main ‘inhibitory neurotransmitter’ in the brain, its principal role is to reduce the activity of nerve cells in the nervous system.

 By reducing the excitability of those nerve cells, GABA has a calming effect on the brain and body.
-So it helps reduce anxiety, stress, and promotes sleep.
-But that’s in its natural form, produced by your own body and not bought online!
+So it’s thought to help reduce anxiety, stress, and promotes sleep.
+However, that effect happens in its natural form when it’s produced by your body – not bought online.